Cerallin/hexo-theme-yuzu/readme.md

 ### Bootstrap icons

 Part of [Bootstrap opensource SVG icon library](https://github.com/twbs/icons) is used in this project, which is under MIT license.

+### Clipboard.js

+[Clipboard.js](https://github.com/zenorocha/clipboard.js) is used in this project, which is under MIT license.